 Flashbacking to join Una Stubbs as Aunt Sally for a cup o’ tea an’ a slice o’ cake…

-Worzel Gummidge breaks a scarecrow Christmas tradition to Aunt Sally for a Christmas Day Date in this Children’s TV favourite.
+Worzel Gummidge breaks a scarecrow Christmas tradition to take Aunt Sally for a Christmas Day date.

 Stubbs continued this role in Worzel Gummidge Down Under (1987-89) and later on stage with another future Eastenders actress, Lucy Benjamin.
 Benjamin – then Baker – bizarrely also played a character with a Mitchell connection.
 This show has recently been remade, and the least said about that remake the better.

 In Worzel Gummidge, the one time Doctor Who (1963-), Jon Pertwee took the titular role as Worzel Gummidge, a scarecrow who spoke with a West Country accent.
 This scarecrow comes to life and gets up to all sorts of adventures.
 Pertwee is quoted on BFI Screenonline as saying about his character;

 “He says and does the things that all of us would like to do, but are too shy, self-conscious and respectful to.
 Being rude to those in authority, being selfish… there is something of Worzel in all of us.”

 Gummidge is friends with two kids Sue (Charlotte Coleman, who much later starred in Four Weddings and a Funeral (1994) as Hugh Grant’s flatmate) and John Peters (Jeremy Austin).
 The kids and their dad (Mike Berry) – and Gummidge – live on the Braithwaites (Megs Jenkins and Norman Bird) farm.
 This kids’ show was not for the faint of heart, as Gummidge had a collection of heads that he would unscrew and then change – much more than his socks – depending on the storyline.